drdrew42/WeBWorK-problem-authoring/intro.md

     * methods are functions (actions)
     * properties are static (configurations)
 * they know things about themselves
-  * how their representation might be "reduced"
+  * how their representation might be "reduced" (simplified)
   * actions such as variable substitution/evaluation or their derivative with respect to a given variable
   * their representation in TeX
   * how their comparison should be evaluated (answer checker)